skinny85/eol-blog/src/articles/2022/graal-truffle-tutorial-part-7-function-definitions.md

                         } catch (IllegalArgumentException e) {
                             throw new EasyScriptException("Identifier '" + variableId + "' has already been declared");
                         }
-                        if (this.functionLocals.put(variableId, frameSlot) != null) {
+                        // a local variable cannot have the same name as a function argument if (this.functionLocals.put(variableId, frameSlot) != null) {
                             throw new EasyScriptException("Identifier '" + variableId + "' has already been declared");
                         }